NLog/NLog/README.md

 [Project news - including RSS feed](http://nlog-project.org/archives/)

+Extensions
+---
+This is the core of NLog.
+There are multiple extensions on NLog, some are maintained by NLog and other by the community.
+Check [the targets](https://github.com/NLog/NLog/wiki/Targets#targets) and [the layout renderers](https://github.com/NLog/NLog/wiki/Layout-Renderers#layout-renderers) wiki pages for more information!

 Questions, bug reports or feature requests?
 ---
 Do you have feature requests, questions or would you like to report a bug?
 Please post them on the [issue list](https://github.com/NLog/NLog/issues) and follow [these guidelines](CONTRIBUTING.md).